Interested in renting a townhouse at April’s Grove? For April’s Grove eligibility information please click here.

 For a preview of the community, watch the virtual animation: Take a Tour of April’s Grove.

 OPAL’s timeline for the project:

-- 2015: Purchase and Sale Agreement for property and preliminary design.
+- 2015: Purchase and Sale Agreement for property, held community design meetings and completed the preliminary design.

 Photos courtesy Environmental Works.

 Why is there so much less rental housing now than in earlier years?